effektif/user-docs/docs/process-builder.rst

 A process has variables that store workflow data when the process runs.
 All the information in forms and information required by the actions will be connected to these variables.
-Each case stores its own values for each process variable.
+Each case stores its own values for each workflow variable.

 .. figure:: /_static/images/process-builder/variables.png

    A trigger form that populates a *Reference number* variable for use in a workflow

-A process variable can contain a single value, such as a reference number, or containing multiple fields, such as an email, which has fields like `from`, `to`, `subject` and `attachments`.
+A workflow variable can contain a single value, such as a reference number, or containing multiple fields, such as an email, which has fields like `from`, `to`, `subject` and `attachments`.